uriel0byte/Learning-Vault/README.md

 ### 🎯 The Weekend Game Day
 - **Saturday or Sunday (2-3 Hours):**
-  - Splunk Free Training (Building SIEM and Log Analysis fundamentals).
+  - **SOC Triage**
+    - *Practice:* Alerts on LetsDefend.io to build muscle memory in a simulated corporate SIEM/EDR environment.
+    - Once comfortable, escalate back to CyberDefenders/TryHackMe unguided SOC challenges (Post-Splunk mastery).

 ---

 ## 🟡 THE BACKLOG (Do this next)
 *Do not touch these until the Active Sprint is a habit.*

-- [ ] **SOC Triage**
-  - *Practice:* Alerts on LetsDefend.io to build muscle memory in a simulated corporate SIEM/EDR environment.
-  - Once comfortable, escalate back to CyberDefenders/TryHackMe unguided SOC challenges (Post-Splunk mastery).
 - [ ] **Windows OS & Active Directory Fundamentals**
   - HTB / THM Windows Fundamentals modules
 - [ ] **Network Traffic Analysis**